 - a statement indicating whether or not you own the property in question; and

-- if you appointing an agent, the agent’s full name and business phone number.
+- if you appoint an agent, the agent’s full name and business phone number.

 Property Assessment Review Panels have the authority to investigate and adjudicate property assessments.
 Their purpose is to ensure that property assessments reflect actual (market) value.
 They also ensure that assessments are applied consistently within a municipality or rural area (equity).
 Conference Call with Online Evidence Submission System is the primary hearing method for complaints.
 For more information on this hearing type, please click here

 Once you have filed your complaint to request a review, you will receive a Notice of Hearing to advise you of the date for your hearing.
 You will then need to phone your local BC Assessment office

 to arrange a specific hearing time.
 The phone number is listed on the front of your Property Assessment Notice, or on your Notice of Hearing.
 Please note that your Notice of Hearing may not arrive until five days prior to your hearing date.
 If you provided an email address, you will also receive a copy of the Notice of Hearing electronically.
 You are encouraged to begin preparing for your hearing as soon as possible after filing your complaint.

 Step 4 – Prepare for your hearing

 You are encouraged to begin preparing for your hearing as early as possible.
 Do not wait until you receive your Notice of Hearing.
 You will need to gather and organize information to support your position, as the burden of proof rests with the complainant.
 In other words, you must prove the property assessment notice is inaccurate.

 If you cannot attend by conference call, you may send a written submission or appoint someone to appear on your behalf.

 Hearings will occur on select dates between February 1 and March 15.
 If you plan to be away or unavailable during this time, you should contact BC Assessment to minimize any scheduling conflicts.